northox/northox.github.io/_drafts/2015-09-20-qubes-rumpkernel.md

 Hint: no, it's not simply a new distribution of Linux but a new desktop Operating Systems architecture breaking the status quo.

-#### Monolitic kernel
+#### QuesOS' serviceVMs
-Mostly all Operating Systems in use today rely on Monolitic kernels.
-Invisible Things Lab researches led them to have a profound disgust for traditional OS architecture which heavily rely on Security by Correctness.
-This means the attack surface of their Trusted Computing Base is very large and they mostly depend on code to be free of vulnerabilities for their Security Model to hold up.

-Everything runs as the same level, e.g. your MP3 player can read your financial statement done in excel - it has the same privilege than you.

-Mostly every flaw is a Game Over case; Ethernet driver, WIFI driver, graphical driver, the browser, the MP3 player or any application using streams of complex data that needs to be parse - mostly everything.

-#### QubesOS' pseudo micro-kernel architecture
-wanted to create a new OS with very limited resources 2 to 3 dev in a year. something that would be usable.

-The most important problems with micro-kernel is that everything needs to be rewrite and performance.

-Strong Isolation: XEN
-slim, secure interfaces (the most difficult part): libvchan + slim comm

-It's actually pretty interesting to see Microsoft integrating some of those  _Compartmentalization_ concepts thought ?????? and partnership with Bromium.

-To further extend the compartmentalization capabilities of QubesOS, for a long time I've begin asking myself what would be the best way to reduce the boot time and cpu/memory footprint of service/dedicated VMs, e.g., slip gpg, firewallVM, proxyVMs, trusted converters.
+To further extend the compartmentalization capabilities of QubesOS, for a long time More precisely, I've begin asking myself how to reduce the boot time and cpu/memory footprint of the serviceVMs, e.g. slip GPG domain, firewallVM, proxyVMs, trusted converters.

-untrusted -> convert to raw (easy to validate format) -> send to trustedVM which validate the format -> convert back to a compressed format -> send it back.

-##### The impacts
-For serviceVM, cpu/memory load can quickly become a problem.
-In average, I found my firewallVM to use ~350MB of memory on its own.
-I haven't really tried to optimize as I'm pretty sure the optimization can bring me close to my objectives.
+Currently, those are based on the default template which is a complete Fedora based linux OS.
+In average, I found my firewallVM to use at least 300MB of memory on its own while work-pgp use 200MB.

+Quite frankly, I haven't really tried to optimize much as I'm pretty confident the optimization couldn't bring me close to my objectives which is below 100MB of memory usage and a boot time which is barely noticable - less than 1s.

-Heavy on memory -> might use deduplication but this has it's own security caveats Heavy on CPU usage -> lots of unnecessary processes: cron, scheduler, ... (context switching) Heavy on disk space -> fixed by templateVM architecture
+**Heavy on memory -> might use deduplication but this has it's own security caveats Heavy on CPU usage -> lots of unnecessary processes: cron, scheduler, ... (context switching) Heavy on disk space -> fixed by templateVM architecture**

 ### Enters the AnyKernel
 Library OS